MicrosoftDocs/power-pages-docs/power-pages-docs/security/site-visibility.md

 $myTenantSettings = Get-TenantSettings
 $ myTenantSettings.powerPlatform.powerPages
 ```

+>[!NOTE]
+>Tenant settings whose value is null do not show up in the list.
+As the default value for the tenant setting **enableSystemAdminsToChangeSiteVisibility** is null, it will not show for the first time.
+Once the value is set to true or false, you will be able to see the setting in the list.

 To set a value for the tenant setting (`true` or `false`), use [Set-TenantSettings](/powershell/module/microsoft.powerapps.administration.powershell/set-tenantsettings) command.